Market Overview

 Competitive Landscape

-Some of the major companies operating in the U.S. energy drinks market include Monster Beverage Corporation, PepsiCo (Rockstar), Red Bull, Celsius Holdings, Keurig Dr Pepper, Bang Energy, REIGN (Monster), NOS Energy, and other emerging and niche brands.
+Some of the major companies operating in the U.S. Energy Drinks Market include Monster Beverage Corporation, PepsiCo (Rockstar), Red Bull, Celsius Holdings, Keurig Dr Pepper, Bang Energy, REIGN (Monster), NOS Energy, and other emerging and niche brands.

 Conclusion